 Charities usually cost money to set up and to run.
 Before a new charity is established, it is therefore important to ensure that such expense will not be wasted.
 For example, anyone considering establishing a grant-making charity should ensure that it would not be better to make direct donations to operating charities.
 Similarly, before establishing a new operating charity, research should be done into existing charities operating in the same field to ensure that the proposed new charity will not create inefficiencies or a duplication of effort.

 Various kinds of entity can be established with charitable status.
-Charitable status does not generally derive from the form of the entity but
+Charitable status does not generally derive from the form of the entity but rather from the chosen purposes of the entity, and from provisions built into the entity’s governing document that ensure that its assets can only be used for such

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.